 Students, alumni, and parents will also no longer be able to attend Barnard Torchbearers, an event scheduled to bring together members of the Barnard community to celebrate student support programs including scholarships, internships, and fellowship funds.

 Columbia has postponed its series of events for the World Leaders Forum, an annual program that invites leaders from across the globe to speak on critical issues affecting the international community.
-The Global Women Changemakers Summit, intended to highlight the work of grassroots women activists in peacemaking, was slated to occur on March 12 and has been indefinitely postponed.
+The Global Women Changemakers Summit, intended to highlight the work of grassroots women activists in peacemaking, was slated to occur on March 12 and has been postponed indefinitely.

 Columbia will continue to allow domestic travel, practices, and competitions for all of its spring sports, with athletes given the choice as to whether or not they want to travel.
 However, Athletics will limit in-person viewership for games, barring nonessential personnel such as family or friends from attending.

 The 2020 Ivy League Men’s and Women’s Basketball Tournaments have been canceled, forcing women’s basketball to lose out on its chance to compete for its first Ivy League title this weekend.
 While defeating league frontrunner Princeton would have been no easy task, head coach Megan Griffith was confident in her team’s ability to clinch the Ancient Eight Crown, telling her team, “we are the future of this league,” before this past weekend’s games.
 Now, the Lions must wait until next season to see whether they can bring the title home to Morningside Heights.

 Despite concerns with participation in Ivy Madness, however, it appears that the Ivy League did not pull out of the NCAA tournament—a setting that brings together 132 of the top men’s and women’s basketball teams with over 3,000 players and coaches—or cancel any of its other postseason competitions.